 Broker selection is the responsibility of individual investment managers.
-Transaction and commission costs are monitored by System staff and the investment consultant.
+Transaction and commission costs are monitored by system staff and the investment consultant.

-Commissions paid on all trades totaled \$263,588 and the average commission rate paid was 0.4 cents per share.
-The following is a list of brokers who received commissions of \$5,000 or more during fiscal year 2021.
-A complete schedule of all commissions paid is available from the Retirement Office.
+Commissions paid on all trades totaled \$208,136 and the average commission rate paid was 0.0 cents per share.
+The following is a list of brokers who received commission of \$5,000 or more during fiscal 2022.
+A complete schedule of all commissions paid is available from the Retirement office.